The-All-Python-Project/SimplePythonBrowser/docs/Arch Auto Install Script Command Detials.md

-## Arch Auto Install Script Command Details:
+## Arch Auto Install Script Command Details

 *This Markdown file goes into detail about the script that installs the browser on arch*